lst405656/calendarApp/PROJECT_KNOWLEDGE.md

   - `portable`: Single executable file (data stored locally).
 - **Auto-Update**:
   - Source: GitHub Releases (`lst405656/calendarApp`).
-  - Mechanism: Checks for updates on app launch (in production).
+  - Mechanism: `electron-updater` checks on production launch, shows a confirmation dialog with the current/release versions, downloads only when the user agrees, then asks to restart once the update is ready.

 ## 4. Project Structure